bcgov/mds/USAGE.md

   - If containers are not working, they may not be enabled, enabling them in docker settings and restarting the machine fixes this
   - Drive sharing is disabled by default, make sure to share your local drive in docker settings

 ### Developing with M1 Mac

 To develop with M1 Mac, there are no additional requirements.

 The make file supports context switching based on the CPU architecture of the machine host.

 If you require to run additional docker-compose commands, use `docker-compose` with `-f` flag pointing to `docker-compose.M1.yaml`

 ### Setting up local development

+// all of these are wrong
 If you are developing without an IDIR, or if remote Keycloak is down, you'll need to run a local Keycloak instance.
 The local development environment is based on `.env-dev-local-keycloak`.
 You can make a copy of this file as `.env`